zulip/zulip/templates/zerver/api/remove-subscriptions.md

 * `removed`: A list of the names of streams which were unsubscribed from as a result of the query.

-* `not_subscribed`: A list of the names of streams that the user is already unsubscribed from, and hence doesn't need to be unsubscribed.
+* `not_removed`: A list of the names of streams that the user is already unsubscribed from, and hence doesn't need to be unsubscribed.

 #### Example response